a-sit-plus/wallet-issuing-backend/README.md

 }
 ```

-Response from server (header `X-Auth-Token` is empty):
+Response from server:

 ```
 HTTP/1.1 200
-X-Auth-Token:

 {
   "success": true
 }
 ```

+Note that the server does not set the header `X-Auth-Token` if the client has sent one in the request.

+The `X-Auth-Token` from this device binding process can be used by clients to start the issuing process without any additional authentication.

 ### Issuing